flegall/florent-legall-dot-com/src/articles/external-dependencies.md

 ## Choose wisely your dependencies

-**Some dependencies are unavoidable**.
-For instance on a JavaScript frontend project, at the very minimum you will usually need :

-- a frontend framework/library (like [VueJS](https://vuejs.org/), [Angular](https://angular.io/) or [ReactJS](https://reactjs.org/)).
-Doing a large project without such a tool nowadays seems like a very strange idea.
-- a decent test & build toolchain (tools like [webpack](https://webpack.js.org/), [jest](https://jestjs.io/), [eslint](https://eslint.org/), [typescript](https://www.typescriptlang.org/) or [flow](https://flow.org/) if you're like me into static typing).

-**The rest of your dependencies is totally up to you**.

-On most JavaScript projects you will find utilily belts like [lodash](https://lodash.com/), [https://momentjs.com/](moment).
-These are fine and well-supported libraries, however I wouldn't be surprized if all projects don't need this.

-Some projects require a lot of asynchronicity / reactivity and will use [RxJS](https://rxjs-dev.firebaseapp.com/) and that's perfectly fine too.
+### Architectural dependencies

+It's quite obvious that there are base dependencies derived from your architecture choices : your toolchain (compiler/builder, test framework, linter), your language sdk, your http / application server, your frontend library or framework, your database.

+These dependencies are usually not questionned as the architure defines them.

+### Opportunist dependencies

+Many dependencies are not always decided upfront.
+They are usually picked opportunistically.
+One tool/library seems good at its job, it doesn't seem to cause too much trouble (at least at first).

+Some of these choices are harmless as they have little impact on the codebase.
+Some have more impact.

+I've done this mistake of picking opportunist dependencies quite a few times.

+### Including checklist

-**Before including a dependency it's fair to ask yourself a few questions :**
+Before including a dependency it's fair to ask yourself a few questions :

 - What will it bring ?
   - That's usually the easiest to answer, but that's clearly not enough to take a decision.
 - How flexible is it ?
   - In particular, what can I do with it without the need of using it in a hacky way or forking it ?
   - This is the number one turn-off reason for me.
-The combined design choices and lack of flexibility in a dependency are the main reasons why I avoid including a dependency.
-For instance this is why I usually avoid having a readymade user-interface library in a project (like [Material UI](https://material-ui.com/)) or a CSS framework (like [Bootstrap](https://getbootstrap.com/)).
 - How much will my code be coupled to it ?
   - It's usually not a turn-off, but a weight to take into account.
 Libraries and tools are sometimes meant to be totally coupled with your code and that's fine !
   - Keep in mind that if it's the case, the dependency will be way more expensive to replace.